talithsa/Simple-Concatenative-TTS/README.md

   * `AVAILABLE_WORDS` in `mainTTS.py`: The dictionary of words the TTS can pronounce.
 This should ideally match the words in your `data_processed` folder.
 -----

-#### *Notes!
-This project was not created by me individually, but was created together with two of my colleagues for a Introduction to Speech and Text-to-Speech Course.*
+*Notes: This project was not created by me individually, but was created together with two of my colleagues for a Introduction to Speech and Text-to-Speech Course.*